The vision of Global Schools Forum is a world where all children have access to quality education.

 How We Work

-Our TeamGSF is managed professionally by a small but growing team.
+Our TeamGSF is managed professionally by a small but growing team based in the UK.

 Prior to this role, Aashti oversaw a portfolio of education investments at the Children’s Investment Fund Foundation (CIFF), the world’s largest philanthropy that focuses specifically on improving children’s lives.